Last updated on August 31st, 2022 at 08:04 pm

 This is a full and comprehensive service relating to your divorce where meetings can be arranged as often as you want and with unlimited communication by way of telephone calls, emails and letters.
 The service includes negotiation with your spouse or his/her legal representative, going on court record and liaising on your behalf directly with the court office, preparation and lodging of all court papers, updates as to each stage of the matter, a flow chart and fact sheet to explain the court process and peace of mind knowing that you can contact us whenever you wish about any issue.
 It can include a costs claim in the petition against your spouse and representation at a costs hearing in court if this claim is contested.

-We will provide you with our best costs estimate at the outset of the case but an average divorce premium package usually works out in the region of £800 + VAT of £160 + a court fee of £550 totalling £1,510 for the petitioner and in the region of £500 + VAT of £100 totalling £600 for the respondent.
+We will provide you with our best costs estimate at the outset of the case but an average divorce premium package usually works out in the region of £800 + VAT of £160 + a court fee of £593 totalling £1,553 for the applicant and in the region of £500 + VAT of £100 totalling £600 for the respondent.
 These estimates are for dealing with the paper exercise of dissolving the marriage/civil partnership only and do not extend to dealing with any ancillary issues such as dividing up property and finances or about the children.

 Non contentious fixed fees